Palestine Grassroots Distribution Project

 HISTORY:

-In 2015, Donkeysaddle founder Jen Marlowe was working on an article for Al Jazeera America about the sanitation and water crisis in Gaza.
-As we began to drive away after an interview with a farmer, the man handed her a photo of his then six-year old little boy, and told us about Abdallah's rare lung disease, and how the family (desperately poor) couldn't afford the life-saving treatment that Abdallah needed.
+In 2015, Donkeysaddle founder Jen Marlowe and Fadi Abushammala (our team member from Gaza) were reporting about the sanitation and water crisis in Gaza.
+A farmer we interviewed handed us a photo of his six-year old little boy Abdallah, with a rare lung disease, asking: could we help his little boy?
 He saw Jen--a foreign journalist--as a possible life-line.
 Could we help his little boy?
-From that point on, DSP has raised funds for life-saving care for Abdallah, including medicine, high nutrient food and warm clothes to stave off a (potentially-fatal for Abdallah) bout of pneumonia or influenza, and more.
+From that point on, DSP has raised funds for Abdallah’s medical needs.

-This reporting led DSP to Mohamad, a then12-year old boy who had been shot in the knee by an Israeli sniper while participating in the Great Return March, severing his main nerve.
-For six months, the Israeli military denied Mohamad a permit to travel to Jerusalem for nerve transplant surgery.
-DSP alerted Physicians for Human Rights-Israel about Mohamad's case, and PHRI successfully pressured the Israeli military to give him a permit for his surgery.
-We also began raising funds for Mohamad's ongoing needs, which includes follow-up medical care, a high-protein diet, and transportation to and from school.
+This reporting led DSP to Mohamad, a 12-year old boy who was shot in the knee by an Israeli sniper, severing his main nerve.
+For six months, the Israeli military denied Mohamad a permit to travel to Jerusalem for extremely time-sensitive nerve transplant surgery.
+Ultimately, Mohamed’s leg was amputated.
+We’ve been raising funds for Mohamad's ongoing medical needs since then.